luosiallen/latent-consistency-model/README.md

     <img src="teaser.png">
 </p>

 By distilling classifier-free guidance into the model's input, LCM can generate high-quality images in very short inference time.
-We compare the inference time at the setting of 768 x 768 resolution, CFG scale w=8, batchsize=4, inference steps=4 using a A800 GPU.
+We compare the inference time at the setting of 768 x 768 resolution, CFG scale w=8, batchsize=4, using a A800 GPU.

 <p align="center">
     <img src="speed_fid.png">